uprighted-learners/unit-1-article-preview/responsive.md

 ## Achieving

-In this lab, we will utilize a given wire frame to further our previous layout in Article Preview.
+In this exercise, we will utilize a given wire frame to further our previous layout in Article Preview.
 When viewed on a smaller screen, we want our layout to match the mobile layout on the wire frame.

 Your work will result in:

 - A website that closely matches the desktop and mobile designs in the given wireframe.

 # Procedure
-- If you have not done so, complete part 1 of this lab, instructions are in `readme.md`
+- If you have not done so, complete part 1 of this exercise, instructions are in `readme.md`

 ## Opening and referencing the wireframe

 - [ ] Click the following link to open the wire frame: [Figma Wire Frame](https://www.figma.com/file/TPiWJvpu5M0xDM8lxAwjVC/article-preview-responsive?node-id=0%3A1).
 - [ ] **Note:** This wireframe is not "pixel perfect" so don't stress having it match dimensions exactly.
 We are looking to capture the spirit of the wireframe.
 - [ ] This wireframe maps to semantic divs you need to create.
-See if you can understand the wireframe without referencing the explicit instructions in the previous labs.
+See if you can understand the wireframe without referencing the explicit instructions in the previous exercises.

 ## Styling the divs